An Ultimate Guide: Stanford University Admission Requirements

 SAT Score Policy:

 Every college has its SAT score policy which decides its college's approach in evaluating student's scores.
-In the case of Stanford University, the approach they have is the "highest section."
+In the case of Stanford University, the path they have is the "highest section."

 This policy is also known as "superscoring."
 In this policy, the college will consider your highest section SAT score from all tests.